Toxikuu/Samael/README.md

 # Prerequisites
     To use Samael, you need to have Python installed.
-    It's also recommended that you add Python to path.
+    It's also highly recommended that you add Python to path.
-    I also highly recommend Windows Terminal to launch it as it makes your life much easier (it fixes weird color and formatting issues).
+    I also recommend Windows Terminal to launch it as it makes your life much easier (it fixes weird color and formatting issues).
-    Additionally, you need to have the requests python module installed.
-    This can be installed by running "pip install requests" in your terminal.
+    To install the dependencies, run dependencies.bat (this will pip install requests and dhooks)

 # Setup
-    Create a folder called Samael, and within that another folder called Lists.
-    Place your samael.py and config.ini files into the Samael folder.
-    Create 5 new files in the Lists folder:
-    Safelist.txt, blacklist.txt, weirdlist.txt, record.txt, and notes.txt.
+    Extract Samael.zip to your desktop (or wherever you want).

 # Config
-    Open config.ini.
-    Add in your hypixel apikey and username.
-    You can disable devmode if you don't want debug information.
-    Under paths, set the paths of your lists to their respective paths (should be in the Lists folder from the setup).
-    For chat, locate the latest.log for your client (for lunar, this should be C:/Users/User/.lunarclient/offline/multiver/logs/latest.log).
-    The location of latest.log varies depending on your minecraft client.
-    If you don't want to be notified of specific nicks, you may add their nicks to safenicks.
-    Rounding_precision indicates how many digits after the decimal will be displayed.
-    Show_splash_screen toggles the Samael splashcreen on launch; set show_splash_screen = n to toggle it off.
-    Delimiter type changes the delimiter Samael uses to parse names from latest.log.
-    If Samael isn't showing stats, try setting delimiter_type = 1 instead of 0.
+    You'll have to edit the config.ini.
+    See the comments within the file for more information.

 # Lists
     Blacklist stores UUIDs of players Samael shows as blacklisted.